hijiriworld/advanced-schedule-posts/README.md

 # Advanced Schedule Posts

+<a href="http://hijiriworld.com/web/plugins/advanced-schedule-posts/">Advanced Schedule Posts</a> is WordPress Plugin that allows to you to set the datetime of expiration and the schedule which overwrites the another post.

 ## Description

-Advanced Schedule Posts plugin allows the user to set datetime of expiration and to set schedule which overwrites the another post.
+Allows to you to set the datetime of expiration and the schedule which overwrites the another post.

 **Datetime of Expiration**

-When it becomes the datetime of expiration, the post is changed to draft.
+When it becomes the datetime of expiration, the status of post is changed to 'draft'.

 **Overwrite the another post**